James Marsters: Musical career

 During his September 2006 convention, James Marsters & Friends, he debuted several new songs including "The Truth Is Heavy", "Fall of Night", "Jealous Man", and "Not A Millionaire".
 All these songs reflect his new blues music and folk sound.
 He also performed a cover version of Keb Mo's classic "Baby Blue".
 In 2007, he performed live several times in the UK and debuted two new songs written in Cardiff.
 "Layabout" and "Looking at You" reflect a more upbeat light folk move in Marsters' music.
 These songs as well as some of his previously unrecorded work were released on Marsters' second solo album, formally launched in Los Angeles and Cardiff in October and November 2007 respectively.
 This album, Like a Waterfall, includes twelve songs, all written by Marsters.
 Most had been performed and recorded live but not in the studio.
 An exception is "When I Was a Baby", a song never previously performed in public.

 Like a Waterfall was produced by Ryan Shore and features several other musicians including Blair Sinta, who has drummed for Alanis Morissette, and Five for Fighting bass player Curt Schneider.
 In 2008, Marsters' Waterfall Tour came to the UK.
 He played the first three dates across London and performed for three consecutive days in Milton Keynes.
 The concert at the packed Union Chapel in Islington was an acoustic set featuring material from his album—Like A Waterfall.

 On May 1, 2009, he returned to the Union Chapel, followed by a "Marstersclass" event at The Drill Hall, in London on May 2.
 The sell-out event included a concert, Q&A session plus opportunities to get autographs and photos.
 On May 3, 2009, he performed at London's 100 Club.

-In 2010 James' music career continued when the band Ghost of the Robot reformed: they have since released the album B-Sider which is available on iTunes.
-Afterwards, in 2011, the album Murphy's Law was released, which is also available for download in iTunes.
-There are also multiple other EPs available on the iTunes Store.

-In 2023, Ghost of the Robot released the album Tin Man, which is available on Bandcamp.
+In 2010, Ghost of the Robot re-formed and released the album B-Sider.
+In 2011, their album Murphy's Law was released.
+They have also released multiple EPs.
+In 2023, Ghost of the Robot released the album Tin Man.
 It includes the song "Don't Worry Son," which Marsters wrote while he was working on Buffy the Vampire Slayer.